 Smooch of Victory: Merlin gets this from Nimue twice.
 The first time, it's his "reward" for giving her and her party directions.
 The second time, it's part of the aforementioned Rescue Romance.
 Nimue's companions find it amusing, and Nimue herself lampshades it the second time.

-Turn Out Like His Father: Subverted.
-Mab claims that Arthur is damned because of his father's sins, that his reign will only bring bloodshed.
+Turn Out Like His Father: Subverted by Arthur.
+Mab claims that he will be damned because of his father's sins, that his reign will only bring bloodshed.
 However, Arthur proves to be a much better man and ruler than Uther was.
-Incidentally, Uther was also a much better and more merciful ruler than his father, King Constant, was.
-Well, at first, anyway.
+Doubly subverted by Uther himself, who at first was a much better and more merciful ruler than King Constant, but went the same way in the end.

 The Unchosen One: Deconstructed.
 Merlin recruits Lancelot, believing him to be the perfect knight who will be best fit to guard the throne while Arthur is away.
 However, it turns out, Merlin picked the wrong knight, and it was actually Lancelot's son Galahad who would have been the perfect knight, with the result that Lancelot only makes things worse with his adulterous relationship with Guinevere.
 Oops.